 - 2016 Beacon of Light Awards

-- The United States has a deep-rooted history as a nation of immigrants.
+- 2/26/17 The US has a deep-rooted history as a nation of immigrants.
 The County of Santa Clara's Office of Immigrant Relations acknowledges that Silicon Valley's success as an economic leader of the world is to a great extent the result of the hard work of immigrants.
 Immigrants have contributed countless hours of work, their own capital and ingenuity to help make this region globally recognized.
 The Beacon of Light Awards are given as a symbol of the torch that is held by the Statue of Liberty.
 The light is a reflection of the hopes and the dreams of immigrants for a bright beginning in a new country.

 - 2016 California Laws Protecting & Providing Humanitarian Relief for Immigrant Youth

-- Jan.
-2016.
-On January 1, 2016 two new laws New California Laws Protecting & Providing Humanitarian Relief for Immigrant Youth took effect.
+- On January 1, 2016 two new California Laws Protecting & Providing Humanitarian Relief for Immigrant Youth took effect.
 AB 899 is a new law that clarifies that California law does not permit the automatic sharing of confidential information from juvenile court proceedings with any federal official, including immigration officials.
 AB 900 is a new California law that will provide better support and protection for unaccompanied, undocumented youth between the ages of 18 and 20 in California.

 - 2016 Health Security and Preparedness Index Assesses all 50 States